Getting Started

 Othent

 that exposes a collection of functions that enable interaction with wallet under Othent's custody.
-These functions are designed to make it seamless for developers to integrate Othent into their applications, and closely follow ArConnect's API to provide a familiar interface.
+These functions are designed to make it seamless for developers to integrate Othent into their applications, and closely follow to provide a familiar interface.

 To use the library in your project, you first need to install it using npm